Ether1Project/ethofs-sdk/README.md

 ```
 <a name="extendPin-anchor"></a>
 ### `extendPin`
-Have ethoFS unpin content that you've pinned/uploaded through the platform.
+Have ethoFS extend content that you've pinned/uploaded through the platform.

 ##### `ethofs.extendPin(uploadContractAddress, options)`
 ##### Params